-We’ve combined online customer reviews with ratings from independent review services such as Which? to rank the top motorcycle insurers.
-You can compare prices and cover levels of providers such as Bennetts using Gocompare.com.
+We’ve combined online customer reviews with ratings from an independent financial review service to rank the top motorcycle insurers.

 - MCE Motorcycle Insurance

 - Bennetts Motorbike Insurance

 - Hastings Direct Motorcycle Insurance

 - Motorcycle Direct Insurance (Diamond)

 - Just Motorcycle Insurance